 On our way back from we took a tour of the Kabui Bay – where again we met islands and islands.
 It was like driving through a maze of big and small islands.
 The setting sun provided a perfect backdrop to these islands.

 We stopped by one of the islands and stood on the wooden platforms around it.
-Right in front of us was the island that looked the face of a society woman.
+Right in front of us was the island that looked like the face of a society woman.
 You could look at other islands and make your own guesses about what they looked like.

 Just like Pianemo islands, islands of Kabui bay also attract a lot of visitors.